Johnny Aitken: Artist

 In this Year of Reconciliation, The Gift represents an important opportunity to bear witness and to move forward in the journey.
 The story of this one small mixed Indigenous/settler boy resonates deeply.
 Sincere thanks and respect to the artists for taking painful personal experience and making impactful art.

-“My name is John Aitken; I did not speak until I was eighteen”.
+“My name is Johnny Aitken; I did not speak until I was eighteen”.
 Learn more about his story, the inspiration for The Gift.
-John Aitken is part of the 2017 Indigenous Artist Program which mentors a participating artist who is producing a show as part of the Victoria Fringe Festival.
+Johnny Aitken is part of the 2017 Indigenous Artist Program which mentors a participating artist who is producing a show as part of the Victoria Fringe Festival.